- Bacterial meningitis requires urgent medical attention

-- There is no vaccine to protect against all types of meningitis
+- There is no vaccine to protect against all causes of meningitis

 - Some bacteria that cause meningitis can also cause septicaemia* (blood poisoning)

-- People can be left with a variety of after-effects
+- People can be left with a wide range of after-effects

 *Many medical experts now use the term sepsis instead of septicaemia.

 Many different bacteria can cause meningitis, these include:

 Bacterial meningitis needs rapid admission to hospital and urgent treatment with antibiotics.
 If treated promptly, bacterial meningitis is less likely to become life-threatening.

 - Bacterial meningitis can affect anyone at any age, but is most common in babies and young children